 Prevos, 2016 Health-Based Targets Performance Reporting - Using Virtual Scada Tags to Facilitate Data Analysis.
 Coliban Water.

 Prevos, 2017 Lifting the Big Data Veil.
 Water e-Journal.

 |Melbourne Water||South Australia Water||South East Water|

 How to become a member of the CoI

-To join the Data Science CoI please submit your access request to WaterRA via email.
-Your request will then be reviewed by the Research Team.
-Once approved changes will be made to your account settings granting you access to the CoI member page containing additional information and resources, a member Forum and key announcements from WaterRA relating to the CoI.
+Your request will be reviewed by our Research Team.
+If approved, changes will be made to your account settings granting you access to the CoI member page containing additional information and resources, a member Forum and key announcements from WaterRA relating to the CoI.